AmirmahdiGolahmar/Django/algorithm/README.md

 # Algorithm Problem Solutions 📚💻

-Welcome to the **Algorithm Problem Solutions** repository! 🚀 This repository is a collection of well-documented, optimized solutions for common algorithmic problems.
-Whether you're preparing for coding interviews, competitive programming contests, or just want to strengthen your problem-solving skills, this repo has you covered! 🌟
+Welcome to the **Algorithm Problem Solutions** section! 🚀 This section is a collection of well-documented, optimized solutions for common algorithmic problems.
+Whether you're preparing for coding interviews, competitive programming contests, or just want to strengthen your problem-solving skills, this section has you covered! 🌟

 ---